whitneyburton/portfolios/students/1801-back/adam-conway/20180301-adam-conway-m1.md

 * [GitHub URL]()

 I tend to work myself pretty hard (too hard at times) so focusing on relaxing is important.
 I particularly enjoyed the time spent figuring out ways to relax physically, mentally, and practically.
+It was also nice to spend some time putting what we learned into practice!

 ## E: Community Participation

 ### Playing a Part

-(ways you supported the larger Turing community)
 ------------------
 I don't feel like I was very involved in the Turing community as a whole but hope for that to change as I get into later modules.
 The way that I tried to support the larger Turing community through module 1 was supporting and helping other students in my cohort.
 As I get into later modules, I hope to help lower mod students as much as possible.